Meet Pando, Methuselah, and More of the World’s Oldest Trees—Right Here in the West

 Where to view: North end of Giant Forest in Sequoia National Park

-The Bennet Juniper: America’s Biggest Juniper
+The Bennett Juniper: America’s Biggest Juniper

-Coming in at 2,200 years old, this hefty honey has been around as long as the Great Wall of China.
+Coming in at about 2,200 years old, this hefty honey has been around as long as the Great Wall of China.
 This tree has been shrouded in consternation—an enigma wrapped in a puzzle wrapped in a mystery.
 First, they couldn’t quite pin down the age; over the decades, numerous dendrologists have drilled it with their increment borers to count the rings with mixed results.
-They tried comparing it to the number of rings on nearby (dead) trees of similar size—these ones were around 6,000 years old—but this proved inaccurate since ol’ Bennett grows near a water source, allowing it to grow larger (12.7 feet in diameter) and more lustily larger than its neighbors.
+They tried comparing it to the number of rings on nearby (dead) trees of similar size—these were around 6,000 years old—but this proved inaccurate since ol’ Bennett grows near a water source, allowing it to grow larger (12.7 feet in diameter) than its neighbors.
 During its most recent coring (in 1989, at the request of its current owners the Save the Redwoods League), it became known that Bennett has a dead core and therefore its true age may never be known.

 Where to view: Stanislaus National Forest in Tuolumne, CA